ianw1974/zimbra-build-scripts/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@address"
 ```

-the email address needs to be the one used for your github account.
+the email address needs to be the one used for your GitHub account.

 Make sure that there are no other versions of JRE/JDK installed on your build server as these will conflict with openjdk-8 which Zimbra uses.
 For example on Ubuntu 18.04 by default some OpenJDK-11 packages are installed, so these needs to be removed prior to building.